 M. Gloria Gonzalez-Morales, PhD (she, her/s, ella)

-Gloria is associate editor of Journal of Business and Psychology and Work & Stress Journal, in addition to serving on the editorial boards of Journal of Occupational Health Psychology, Stress & Health, Anxiety, Stress & Coping, and Occupational Health Science.
+Gloria is associate editor of Journal of Business and Psychology and Work & Stress Journal, in addition to serving on the editorial boards of Journal of Occupational Health Psychology, Stress & Health and Occupational Health Science.

 Dr. González-Morales has more than 15 years of experience consulting for organizations from Canada, Europe, and U.S. organizations in different sectors (i.e., government, healthcare, hospitality, non-for profit, energy, manufacturing).
 As executive director of Organization & Management Solutions (2013-2020), she has led more than 20 consulting projects in diverse areas of practice: competency modeling and recruitment & selection systems, organizational development & change, needs analysis, performance management systems, engagement surveys, leadership & team development and training.